nnethercott/chat-rs/README.md

 - [x] add clap to all the configs
   - [ ] serde + serde_yaml for deserializing from a local file ?
   - [x] register relevant environment variables for ports and stuff
-- [ ] make gh issue about cleaning up SamplingOpts  vs Opts
+- [ ] make gh issue about cleaning up SamplingOpts  vs Opts -> do this after branch merge
+- [ ] gh packages for each service ?
+- [ ] add a kill signal to stop token generation

 ## notes
 - to run the grpc server and client run `cargo run --bin server` in one terminal, and `cargo run --bin client` in another
 - running web is done with `cargo run --bin web`
 - to run a health check first spin up the server with `cargo run --bin server` then `grpc-health-probe -addr="[::1]:50051"`